ieee8023/covid-chestxray-dataset/README.md

  - Provide bounding box/masks for the detection of problematic regions in images already collected.

+ - See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on the metadata schema.

 *Formats:* For chest X-ray dcm, jpg, or png are preferred.
 For CT nifti (in gzip format) is preferred but also dcms.
 Please contact with any questions.

 ## Background